tiluxx/login-app-tien/README.md

     - Paste your twilio phone number in the property "from" in the line 59.

 4. To use the database:
-    - Create project on firebase
+    - Create a project on firebase
     - Create Cloud Firestone Database
     - Then choose Settings -> Project settings -> Service accounts -> Generate new private key
     - Copy content from downloaded file
-    - Paste it in `firebase-adminsdk.json` file in the `functions` folder to use the database
+    - Paste it in the `firebase-adminsdk.json` file in the `functions` folder to use the database

 5. Open other Git Bash in the root of the project.
     - Run the command `cd client`.